Sign In Register

 Safety Score1.0 / 5.0

-Cordova has an average annual temperature of 61°F (16°C).
+Cordova enjoys a temperate climate with an average annual temperature of 61°F (16°C).
 Winters average 41°F in January while summers reach 80°F in July.
-Annual precipitation is 61.8 inches.
+The area gets 299 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 61.8 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 378 feet.

 Temperature